Documentation

 Application Programming Interface

-The following is a partial listing of functions that interface your system or program to Ficl.
-For a complete listing, see ficl.h (which is heavily commented).
-For examples, see main.c and the FiclWin sources (below).
+The following is a partial listing of functions that interface your system or program to ficl.
+For a complete listing, see ficl.h (heavily commented).
+For examples, see testmain.c and the ficlwin sources (below).
+See the comments in ficl.c and ficl.h for additional information, and the example in file testmain.c.

 FICL_SYSTEM *ficlInitSystem(int nDictCells)